mo-renike/survey-maker/README.md

 # XYZ Limited Survey Automation

-XYZ Limited is a survey company that runs surveys for its clients.
-In the past, they have relied on manual processes, generating questions in Microsoft Word, printing them on paper, and collecting the responses manually.
-To streamline their survey operations, XYZ Limited contacted us to develop an application that automates the process of generating, sharing, and collecting survey questionnaires.
+This is  an application that automates the process of generating, sharing, and collecting survey questionnaires.

 Our application is built using React, TypeScript, and Context API to provide a user-friendly interface for creating survey questionnaires and managing responses.
 Users can create multiple questionnaires, each comprising a customizable number of steps, with each step containing up to 5 questions.